It retains the services of the naturally-aspirated 4.0-litre 6-cylinder Boxer engine.

 On so many levels, this could be enough to worship the very existence of the car, which we do, but Porsche did not stop there with the new GT3.
 Those who crave involvement in the driving experience can still opt for the 6-speed manual transmission (with auto-blip function for the heel & toe challenged…) or the available 7-speed PDK transmission, for when speed is all that matters.
 With this transmission, the as-always rear-wheel-drive GT3 will crush the 0-100km/h sprint in only 3.4 seconds and reach 200km/h in 10.8 seconds.

 While there are sports cars currently available that are as fast, none will sound as knee-jerkingly good as the GT3.
 None, if less than a handful, will be capable of keeping up with the 911 on a track.
 For the first time ever, the GT3 will feature the double-wishbone front axle developed for the Le Mans-winning 911 RSR.
-Its higher camber rigidity allows the isolates the dampers from disruptive transverse forces enabling agile turn-in behaviour and predictable drivability.
+Its higher camber rigidity isolates the dampers from disruptive transverse forces enabling agile turn-in behaviour and predictable drivability.
 As well, the front axle also include a lift system to save the expensive carbon fibre front aero.

 This is not the new Porsche 911 GT3’s only handling trick.
 As standard, it will be fitted with rear-wheel steering for higher cornering speeds and increased agility.
 The technology can turn the rear wheels by up to two degrees in the same or opposite direction to the fronts, depending on driving speeds.
 Also attached to the rear wheels is a five-arm rear suspension complete with additional ball joints for the lower wishbones and specific shock absorbers.